tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_formats.md

 2. Connect your Kindle device to your computer with a USB cord.
 Your Kindle device will indicate that it's in USB Drive Mode.
 3. In Finder (Mac) or Explorer (Windows), look for a new Kindle drive icon to appear, and open it.
 4. Drag the `docapis.mobi` file into the `Documents` folder on the Kindle drive.
 Wait for the file to transfer.
 5. Disconnect the USB cord (on a Mac, eject the Kindle drive first).
 Then look at the list of books in your Kindle's "Your Library."
-You will see "Documenting APIs" as a title.
+You will see "Documenting APIs" as a new title.

     On your Kindle, click Contents button on the Kindle nav bar to browse through the sections at any time.

+To update an existing version of the book you already put on Kindle, plug in your USB cord, open your `Documents` folder, delete the `docapis.mobi` file and companion directory, then repeat the above steps.

+{% include random_ad4.html %}

 You can also read the content on a Kindle viewer on your computer.
 The content added to your physical device automatically syncs with the computer app.

 (Note: The ebook version isn't on Amazon.com yet, so you have to download the file and transfer it manually to your device.)

+{% comment %}{% include random_ad3.html %}{% endcomment %}

 ## EPUB

 For other e-readers that require EPUB format, download the EPUB file above.

+{% include image_ad_right.html %}

 ## Other formats